timostamm/protobuf-ts/MANUAL.md

 - "force_exclude_all_options"
   By default, custom options are included in the metadata and can be blacklisted with our option (ts.exclude_options).
 Set this option if you are certain you do not want to include any options at all.

 - "keep_enum_prefix"
   By default, if all enum values share a prefix that corresponds with the enum's name, the prefix is dropped from the value names.
 Set this option to disable this behavior.

+- "ts_nocheck"
+  Generate a @ts-nocheck annotation at the top of each file.
+This will become the default behaviour in the next major release.

 - "client_none"
   Do not generate rpc clients.